 How to Save Geraniums Over the Winter Using Cuttings

 While taking cuttings is not technically how to keep geraniums over winter, it is how to make sure you have inexpensive geraniums for next year.

 Start by taking 3- to 4-inch cuttings from the green (still soft, not woody) part of the plant.
 Strip off any leaves on the bottom half of the cutting.
 Dip the cutting into rooting hormone, if you so choose.
-Stick the cutting into a pot with vermiculite in it.
+Stick the cutting into a pot filled with vermiculite.
 Make sure the pot has excellent drainage.

 Place the pot with the cuttings into a plastic bag to keep the air around the cutting humid.
-The cuttings will root in 6 – 8 weeks.
-Once the cuttings are rooted, repot them in soil.
+The cuttings will root in six to eight weeks.
+Once the cuttings are rooted, repot them in potting soil.
 Keep them in a cool, sunny spot till they can go back outside again.